-As the Top Rated Local® family dentist in Missoula, Bitterroot Dental is an exceptional choice when it comes to children’s dentistry.
-Dr. David B. Duke is an exceptionally gentle dentist, and with his focus on laser dentistry, he provides the most comfortable and painfree experience possible.
-While some children grow up fearing a visit to the dentist’s office, after one visit to Dr. Duke, most kids begin looking forward to their next trip to the dentist.
+As the Top Rated Local® Missoula dentist, Bitterroot Dental is an exceptional choice when it comes to children’s dentistry.
+Dr. David B. Duke is a gentle dentist, and with his focus on laser dentistry, he provides the most comfortable and pain-free experience possible.

 Pediatric Dentistry At Its Finest

-From repairing cavities in baby teeth to handling problems caused by thumb sucking to custom mouthguards for children who play contact sports and even newborn tongue and lip ties, Bitterroot Dental is the premier choice for kids’ dentistry.
-And with Dr. Duke’s modern approach, your child can experience a joyful trip to the family dentist without feeling afraid.
+From repairing cavities in baby teeth to handling problems caused by thumb sucking, to custom mouth-guards for children who play contact sports and even newborn tongue and lip ties, Bitterroot Dental is the premier choice for kids’ dentistry.
+With Dr. Duke’s modern approach, your child can experience a joyful trip to the family dentist in Missoula without feeling afraid.

 Continue reading below for an extensive overview of pediatric dentistry services offered at Bitterroot Dental, or schedule an appointment today!